ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 # Strong-typed binary formats {#strong-typed-binary-formats}

-In such formats, each serialized value contains information about its type (and possibly about it's name), but there is no information about the whole table.
+In such formats, each serialized value contains information about its type (and possibly about its name), but there is no information about the whole table.
-In schema inference for such formats ClickHouse reads data row by row (up to `input_format_max_rows_to_read_for_schema_inference` rows) and extracts the type (and possibly name) for each value from the data and then converts these types to ClickHouse types.
+In schema inference for such formats, ClickHouse reads data row by row (up to `input_format_max_rows_to_read_for_schema_inference` rows) and extracts the type (and possibly name) for each value from the data and then converts these types to ClickHouse types.

 ## MsgPack {msgpack}

-In MsgPack format there is no delimiters between rows, to use schema inference for this format you should specify the number of columns in the table using setting `input_format_msgpack_number_of_columns`.
-ClickHouse uses the following types match:
+In MsgPack format there is no delimiter between rows, to use schema inference for this format you should specify the number of columns in the table using the setting `input_format_msgpack_number_of_columns`.
+ClickHouse uses the following type matches:

 | MessagePack data type (`INSERT`)                                   | ClickHouse data type                                      |
 |--------------------------------------------------------------------|-----------------------------------------------------------|